mongodb/leafygreen-ui/.changeset/tiny-geese-push.md

 '@leafygreen-ui/mongo-nav': minor
 ---

-Adds `devHub` as an option for `activePlatform` prop, as well as adds a DeveloperHub SubMenu to the UserMenu component.
+- Adds `'devHub'` and `'docs'` and as options for `activePlatform` prop
+- Adds DevHub and Docs to UserMenu